datawire/ambassador-docs/docs/emissary/1.13/howtos/consul.md

 ## Routing to consul services

-You'll now register a demo application with Consul, and show how Ambassador Edge Stack can route to this application using endpoint data from Consul.
+You'll now register a demo application with Consul, and show how $productName$ can route to this application using endpoint data from Consul.
 To simplify this tutorial, you'll deploy the application in Kubernetes, although in practice this application can be deployed anywhere in your data center (e.g., on VMs).

 1. Deploy the Quote demo application.
 The Quote application contains code to automatically register itself with Consul, using the CONSUL_IP and POD_IP environment variables specified within the Quote container spec.